 The biggest difference between growing outdoors and indoors is that an indoor grow is a completely manufactured environment.
 That means your energy costs for controlling lighting, temperature, air quality, humidity and other environmental factors will be significant.

-Outdoor growing requires none of these environmental control costs, which is good news for beginner growers.
+Growing cannabis outdoors requires none of these environmental control costs, which is good news for beginner growers.
 The trick, though, is understanding nature’s timeline and coordinating your outdoor grow efforts to coincide with Mother Nature’s schedule.

 First Thing’s First: Geographic Considerations